amd/aocl-compression/examples/README.md

 Building with Visual Studio IDE (command line)
 ----------------------------------------------
-1. Go to examples/ folder in AOCL-Compression package and create a folder named build.
+1. Go to examples/ folder in AOCL-Compression install package and create a folder named build.
 2. Go to the build folder.
 3. Use the following command to configure and build example executables.
 ```